 Note: You can use the CAST method to derive the angles 180°, 360°, and 150°.
 The other angles are gotten by going around the unit circle multiple times.

 5 cos(θ) = 3 cos(115°) · cos(θ) + 3 sin(115°) · sin(θ)Evaluate the sin and cos of 115°.
-Notice that now the only angle remaining is θ:
+Notice that now the only angle remaining is θ.

-5 cos(θ) = −1.268 cos(θ) + 2.719 sin(θ)Collect terms:
+5 cos(θ) = −1.268 cos(θ) + 2.719 sin(θ)Collect terms.

-6.268 cos(θ) = 2.719 sin(θ)Divide both sides by 2.719 cos(θ) and use the basic trigonometric identity to turn sin/cos into tan:
+6.268 cos(θ) = 2.719 sin(θ)Divide both sides by 2.719 cos(θ) and use the tan identity to turn sin/cos into tan.

 tan(θ) = 2.305From the diagram above we see that the angle we want is θ = 66.5°.
 The other solution corresponds to having the vectors rotated by 180° and being in quadrants 3 and 4.